by Maria Granovsky

 Beware of borrowing photos from websites that display restrictions, such as the following: RESTRICTIONS ON USE OF MATERIALS language: “ … No material … may be copied, reproduced, republished, uploaded, posted, transmitted, or distributed in any way, except that you may download one copy of the materials on any single computer for your personal, non-commercial home use only, provided you keep intact all copyright and other proprietary notices.”

 So how can you illustrate articles and blog posts without running into copyright issues?
 Well, if you have been to Rome yourself and taken a photograph of the Colloseum, you can use your own picture, like this:

-And here’s my own embarrassing confession, especially considering the kind of law I practice: the first drafts of Poison Pill, my legal thriller, included the words to an ABBA song, The Day Before You Came (awesome song, especially as performed by Blancmange.
+And here’s my own embarrassing confession, especially considering the kind of law I practice: the first drafts of Poison Pill, my legal thriller, included the words to an ABBA song, The Day Before You Came.
 My editor pointed them out and reminded me that these words are copyrighted, and I’d have to seek permission from the copyright owner to include them.
 The novel was published without these lyrics, and apparently hasn’t suffered much from their deletion.